What Does Thermodynamics Say About Morality?

 Killing and the Moral Scale

 Not all killing is murder.
 Killing itself isn’t inherently good or bad.
 Its moral valence depends entirely on context and intent.
-Here’s a few very rough examples:
+Here is a very rough sketch.

 | Type of killing | Intent | Context | Consequence | Moral weight |